Supportive Periodontal Care

 - the type of periodontal treatment you have

 - your personal commitment to good oral care at home.

-What is the relationship between your dentist and Dr. Goodner?
+What is the relationship between your dentist and your Periodontist?

-Your dentist and Dr. Goodner work together as a team to provide you with the best possible care.
+Your dentist and Dr. Roberts or Dr. Goodner work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
-They keep each other informed about yourprogress.
-Although Dr. Smith may see you periodically for maintenance therapy, you will need to see your general dentist as well.
+They keep each other informed about your progress.
+Although our office may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
-If Dr. Smith detects tooth decay during a maintenance visit, he will refer you to your general dentist for treatment.
-Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.
+If tooth decay is detected during a maintenance visit, Dr. Roberts or Dr. Goodner will refer you to your general dentist for treatment.
+Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities, or making changes in fillings, crowns or bridges.

-To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Dr. Smith recommends.
+To prevent periodontal disease—the major cause of tooth loss in adults—and keep your natural teeth for your lifetime, carefully and conscientiously follow the guidelines of the maintenance program that Dr. Roberts or Dr. Goodner recommends.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 Your commitment to maintenance therapy is your commitment to your better oral health.